 In 2008 Johnson had seven victories, 15 top-fives, 22 top-10s and an average finish of 10.5.

 Many didn’t think it could be done, especially with his 31st season debut at Daytona and 24th-place finish at Las Vegas two races later, but Johnson scored a record fourth-straight NASCAR Cup Series championship in 2009.

-The Hendrick Motorsports entry went to victory lane seven times in the historic season, including four times during the Chase, and Johnson knocked down 16 top fives and 24 top 10s on his way to a 141-point series win in the standings over teammate Mark Martin.
+The Hendrick Motorsports entry went to Victory Lane seven times in the historic season, including four times during the post-season, and Johnson knocked down 16 top fives and 24 top 10s on his way to a 141-point series win in the standings over teammate Mark Martin.

 Johnson’s unbelievable reign continued in 2010 when the Hendrick Motorsports driver won his fifth consecutive Cup Series title.

 But unlike Johnson’s four previous crowns, the 2010 effort was even more impressive because he had to do it in come-from-behind fashion.

 Johnson trailed Denny Hamlin by 15 points heading into the Homestead-Miami Speedway season finale, but was able to erase that deficit and claim the title to become only the third driver in NASCAR history to come from behind in the last race of the year to win the championship.
 Petty and the late Alan Kulwicki were the only other two in NASCAR’s 62-year history to also accomplish the feat.

 Johnson began the year winning three of the first five races.
 But the rest of the 26-race regular season wasn’t up to the lofty standards of the perrenial champion.

 Johnson struggled and had a string of uncharacteristic finishes that kept him well in the championship hunt, but not near the top of the standings.